Reversible Inversion for Training-Free Exemplar-guided Image Editing: Experiments

-We conduct both quantitative and qualitative experiments to evaluate the EIE performance of our method and compare it with state-of-the-art flow-based inversion methods.
-Specifically, we compare with Vanilla Inverison, FTEdit~\cite{Unveil}, RF-Solver~\cite{wangtaming}, FireFlow~\cite{dengfireflow} and RF-Inversion~\cite{rf-inversion}.
+We conduct both quantitative and qualitative experiments to evaluate the EIE performance of our method and compare it with state-of-the-art inversion methods.
+Specifically, we compare with Vanilla Inversion, FTEdit~\cite{Unveil}, RF-Solver~\cite{wangtaming}, FireFlow~\cite{dengfireflow} and RF-Inversion~\cite{rf-inversion}.
 All methods are re-implemented by us and evaluated using their optimal configurations.

 \keypoint{Quantitative Comparisons} We conduct a quantitative comparison between inversion-based methods and our proposed ReInversion, as summarized in Tab.~\ref{tab:quanti_results}.
 The results clearly demonstrate that our method achieves state-of-the-art performance across three key aspects: Quality, Consistency, and Efficiency. \textbf{(a) Quality}.
 The best existing method attains an FID of 7.16 and a QS of 70.17, whereas ReInversion achieves significantly better scores of 5.01 and 80.25 (and 4.90 and 80.12 under the deterministic velocity setting), indicating a marked improvement in generation fidelity and a closer match to the real image distribution. \textbf{(b) Consistency}.
 ReInversion exhibits superior foreground controllability and background coherence, achieving CLIP-FG and CLIP-BG scores of 84.09 and 83.50, respectively—outperforming the previous best results of 80.86 and 69.84.
 These results confirm that the proposed editing flow effectively merges reference and source content while maintaining spatial consistency across regions. \textbf{(c) Efficiency}.
 ReInversion requires only 18 NFEs and an average inference time of 9.17 seconds, substantially reducing computational cost compared to prior methods.
-The deterministic variant, ReInversion*, further decreases the cost to 14 NFEs and 7.09 seconds with nearly identical visual quality.
+The deterministic variant, ReInversion*, further reduces the cost to 14 NFEs and 7.09 seconds with nearly identical visual quality.
 Overall, ReInversion achieves an optimal balance between quality, controllability, and efficiency, establishing a new state of the art for training-free exemplar-guided image editing.
-More results in Supp.
-A.